 If Additional Affordable Housing is provided, it must be delivered with a minimum of 75% of affordable dwellings (by unit) being social/affordable rent and a minimum of 25% of affordable dwellings (by unit) being intermediate tenure unless otherwise agreed with the LPA.
-There are also viability review mechanisms set out in the legal agreement with the early review triggered by no substantial implementation taking place within X months of the grant of Planning Permission.
+There are also viability review mechanisms set out in the legal agreement with the early review triggered by no substantial implementation taking place within 36 months of the grant of Planning Permission.
 Mid-stage viability review at completion of the unit that marks 50% of the total number of units to be provided.
 Late-stage viability review at the completion of the unit that marks 75% of the total number of units to be provided.

 Pedestrian Safety Improvement Works